tekinosman/cloze-sequence/README.md

 Simple Anki template for memorization of lists, enumerations and procedures.
 Very similar to the builtin cloze functionality, with the difference being that:

 - Only one card is created per list|enumeration|procedure.
-- Clozes are revealed by directly clicking on them.
+- Clozes are revealed (and hidden) by directly clicking on them.
 - There is no order of review.
 Can be sequential or totally random.

 ## Installation